pooriamo/array-nest/README.md

-This small package converts a one dimensional array into a tree based on the elements' relationship in an efficient way with "O(n)".
+This small package converts a one dimensional array into a tree based on the elements' relationship in an efficient way.

-#### Installation:
+### Installation:
 ```
 npm install array-nest
 // OR